kwsportracing/site/docs/dates.md

 KW Sport Racing is ran exclusively at Grand Bend Motorplex (Grand Bend Raceway).
 The excellent facility and multiple track layouts make it very welcoming and is a key factor to our decision of renting the track.

-Layout is decided by poll sent to members that have pre-registered
+Layout is decided by poll sent to members that have pre-registered.
+It will then be updated on the site at the top of this page; usually 5-6 days before the event.